bitovi/academy/src/react-native/03-creating-a-new-app/creating-a-new-app.md

 and "Test Suites: 1 passed, 1 total" will be written to the console.

-## Objective 3: Cleanup the generated code and add helpers
+## Objective 3: Clean up the generated code and add helpers

-Before we begin adding any content, its a good idea to clean up generated files and add code quality tools.
+Before we begin adding any content, it’s a good idea to clean up generated files and add code quality tools.

 ### Setup 3